DerrickXuNu/OpenCOOD/README.md

 - `show_sequence` : the detection results will visualized in a video stream.
 It can NOT be set with `show_vis` at the same time.
 - `global_sort_detections`: whether to globally sort detections by confidence score.
 If set to True, it is the mainstream AP computing method, but would increase the tolerance for FP (False Positives). **OPV2V paper does not perform the global sort.** Please choose the consistent AP calculation method in your paper for fair comparison.

 The evaluation results  will be dumped in the model directory.
-If set to True, it is the mainstream AP computing method,

 ## Benchmark and model zoo
 ### Results on OPV2V LiDAR-track (AP@0.7 for no-compression/ compression)